Kushal1402/AWT-Assingment/README.md

 # AWT-Assingment
-This repository contains the submission files of University
+This repository contains the submission files of Advance Web Technologies(AWT) subject for University.